(Uploading FAQ’s scroll to the bottom)

 The festival is conducted in conjunction with the annual BEA Convention in association with the NAB and sponsor exhibitions.
 The awards sessions are the capstones of the festival.
 You’ll see them within the Convention program.
 Each competition conducts award sessions for its student and faculty awards.
 The Best of the Festival is the general award session where Best of the Festival Awards are given.

-When you subit an entry for the Festival, uploaded file goes into Amazon’s servers and Transcoders.
-As a quick answer to many of your questions we would recommend a 1 GB or smaller file in a MP4 format.
+When you submit an entry for the Festival, uploaded file goes into Amazon’s servers and Transcoders.
+As a quick answer to many of your questions, we would recommend a 1 GB or smaller file in a MP4 format.
 Below is information from Amazon’s FAQ, but please reach out to us if you have any questions at JD@beaweb.org:

 Is there a file size limit?

-While there is no set limit on file size we have discovered the rate of an error increases dramatically above 2 GBs.
-Additionally we recommend you try to keep your file size close to or below 1 GB to ensure a smooth viewing experience for the judges, as some file formats require full download of the entry before streaming begins.
-IE see “Fast Start” below.
+We have discovered the rate of an error increases dramatically above 2 GBs, so there is a 2 GB file limit on all uploads.
+Additionally, we recommend you try to keep your file size close to or below 1 GB to ensure a smooth viewing experience for the judges, as some file formats require a full download of the entry before streaming begins.
+You can also cut the entry into up to 4 parts as each entry form has 4 entry upload fields.

 What input formats do you support?